-Guinness Chocolate Cake, and Guinness Chocolate Silk Pie, but here's one more.
-It's an easy and delicious recipe tor Guinness Stout Brownies, adapted from About.com.
+Guinness Chocolate Cake.
+Here's an easy and delicious recipe for Guinness Stout Brownies, adapted from About.com.
 The texture of these brownies is great: mousse, candy, fudge, cake.
 You won't actually taste the beer (although it will make these brownies moist), so have a pitcher or mug on hand to drink.

 GUINNESS STOUT BROWNIES